tarnoldh65/rc4_brute_force/README.md

 # rc4_brute_force
 RC4 brute force python script

+I cobbled this code together to solve a CTF challenge and hope others find it helpful.

 This script can be used to decrypt a line of RC4 encrypted data in hex format and any word/password list of choice.

 I tested the script using the rockyou.txt word list.